efraimmgon/reframe-forms/README.md

     [:option {:value "Portugal"}]]
 ```

-For now, the way to set default values for the inputs one can set the value to the location of the :name attribute of the input.
-For instance, in the previous example, if we want `select` to have "Portugal" as its default value, we can set the :country key thusly:
+There is no built-in way to set defaults.
+For instance, in the previous example, if we want `select` to have "Portugal" as its default value, we can do it the following way:

 ```clojure
 (rf/dispatch [:reframe-forms/set [:user :country] #{"Portugal"}])